samatar26/infrastructure/README.md

 Note - You probably want to persist after you run your (build) commands and generate the files you need in your subsequent job!

+Note - When starting a new service/project you'd most likely want to push your container to GCR and in order to do this, it's probably wise to create a SA specifically for that purpose.
+The role `storage.objectViewer` seems to be sufficient.

+Question - Is it necessary to create an entire project for the container registry?

 ## Terraform

 A backend in terraform is the representation of your state (terraform.tfstate).
 So it's a good idea to store your state file somewhere where it can persist, so that your state doesn't get created from scratch every time you run your ci/cd pipeline!